7xpro/7xpro/README.md

-- 👋 Hi, I’m @7xpro
+- 👋 Hi,my name is arshad khan
-- 👀 I’m interested in -programmig and  web development.
+- 👀 I’m interested in data engineering.
-- 🌱 I’m currently learning - html css js and react js .
+- 🌱 I’m currently learning - python sql aws and more.
-- 💞️ I’m looking to collaborate on front end projects.
+- 💞️ I’m looking to collaborate on data projects.
 - 📫 How to reach me arshadkhan626385@gmail.com

 <!---